vipulnaik/diet-exercise-health/logs/hearing-checklist-log.md

   - [x] For normal headphones, switching back and forth between all left to all right does not change perceived loudness
   - [x] For bone conduction headphones, switching back and forth between all left to all right does not change perceived loudness

-## 2025-04-02 and later
+## 2025-04-02 and 2025-04-10

-The air conduction portions of the test were done on 2025-04-02 along with a switch to new headphones.
+The air conduction portions of the test (excluding max frequency hearing test) were done on 2025-04-02 along with a switch to new headphones.
+The bone conduction headphones portion and the entirety of the max frequency test were done on 2025-04-10.

 - Run through and record results for online hearing test at https://www.resound.com/en-us/online-hearing-test (using normal headphones for air conduction and bone conduction headphones for bone conduction) in SQL; compare with the previous results to see if there is any concerning loss of hearing, and if so, schedule a followup test for a week later
   - [x] Put on normal headphones